shrey141102/PythonProjects/README.md

 ### Space Invaders
 A fun game of spaceships and spacewars!!
 Eliminate the enemies or you die ;) This is a perfect project for learning pygame module and game logic.

+### Socket Communication
+A project that showcases a basic Python socket communication setup for client-server interaction.
+The primary objective is to facilitate communication between a server and client nodes.

 ## Stats